SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Background

 \subsection{Tomographic Acquisition Constraints}

-The limited availability of synchrotron beamtime for carrying out SXT of cellular samples and the comparably long acquisition and grid-search time make, that biologically meaningful conclusions must be drawn from relatively scarce data sets.
-Therefore, it is of uttermost importance to reduce any imaging artifacts, which can occur in SXT of cells.
-In the following, we discuss such artifacts starting with those, inherent to the imaging process.
-Ideal tomographic reconstructions require projection data spanning 180\degree.
-However, in many biological imaging contexts, including SXT of grid-mounted samples, the achievable tilt range is restricted due to mechanical limitations or sample geometry.
-This leads to incomplete coverage of Fourier space and a characteristic missing wedge of information \cite{davison1983ill, hanson1983bayesian}.
+The limited availability of synchrotron beamtime and the comparably long acquisition times mean that biologically meaningful conclusions must be drawn from relatively scarce datasets.
+Therefore, it is crucial to minimize imaging artifacts in SXT of cells.
+In the following, we discuss such artifacts starting with those inherent to the imaging process.
+Ideal tomographic reconstructions require projection data spanning 180$^\circ$.
+This can be achieved using glass capillaries as sample holders, which, however, is limited to non-adherent cells and not available at all synchrotron SXT beamlines.
+Furthermore, glass can absorb a significant portion of the X-rays used for imaging.
+Therefore, like in many other biological imaging contexts, grid-mounted samples are often used for SXT, for which the achievable tilt range is restricted due to mechanical limitations or sample geometry.
+This leads to incomplete coverage of the Fourier space and a characteristic missing wedge of information \cite{davison1983ill, hanson1983bayesian}.
 The missing wedge exacerbates the ill-posed nature of the inverse problem and results in anisotropic resolution, systematic elongation artifacts, and reduced contrast in the affected directions \cite{davison1983ill}.